crodjer/watchman/README.md

 NAME
 ----
-watchman - lets you spend more time on your favourite editor
+watchman - execute a command when something changes

 SYNOPSIS
 --------